C. J. Bruton: Coaching career

 On 1 December 2014, Bruton was appointed head coach of the Brisbane Spartans men's team for the 2015 SEABL season.
 In September 2015, Bruton was appointed assistant coach and Basketball Operations Manager of the Brisbane Bullets for the team's return season in 2016–17.
 On 18 January 2016, he was appointed player/coach of the Brisbane Spartans for the 2016 SEABL season.

 Bruton was an assistant coach with the Australian Boomers for the 2018 Commonwealth Games on the Gold Coast and helped secure a gold medal.

-On 10 September 2021, Bruton was appointed the head coach of the Adelaide 36ers on a three-year deal.
+On 10 September 2021, Bruton was appointed head coach of the Adelaide 36ers on a three-year deal.
+On 6 December 2023, he parted ways with the 36ers.
+He had a win-loss record of 27–40 over 67 games.

+In 2024, Bruton joined the Beijing Ducks of the Chinese Basketball Association (CBA) as an assistant coach.

 National team career

-In 2006, Bruton had an unsuccessful try-out with the NBA's Cleveland Cavaliers, and attended the veterans training camp with fellow Australian Chris Anstey.
-This try-out almost forced him to miss the 2006 World Championships.
-He did eventually compete in the championships as the Boomers made the round of sixteen.

-In 2008, Bruton was selected to play as a member of the Australian Boomers at the 2008 Beijing Olympics.
+Bruton debuted for the Australian Boomers in 2004.
+He played for the Boomers at the 2004 Athens Olympics, 2006 FIBA World Championships, and 2008 Beijing Olympics.

-In July 2010, Bruton was selected for the Boomers Camp.
-Shortly afterwards, Bruton announced his international retirement.